Aarception/Mo-information-security-portfolio/README.md

 ![e](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/September_17_Clones.png)

 `The old repository is frozen.
-This is an offshoot started two days ago.`
+This is an offshoot started four days ago.`

 ---